ThoolooExpress/CSS-Next/_posts/staff/2020-10-12-emma-famous-staff-announcement.markdown.markdown

 ---

 Major: Computer Science <br>
-Interests: //TODO: find interests <br>
+Interests: Art, classics, and Video Games <br>

 Hi, My name is Emma Famous and I'm a computer science major living at Rose Hill.
 I'm from CT. and I have experience programing in java, c++, and html/css, so hopefully I can use those skills in the CSS.
 I am also always open to geeking out over new tech so feel free to message me on the discord!